firstbrett/vstikzit/README.md

 - `npm run package` - Create a `.vsix` file for distribution

 There are also build scripts for a standalone version that runs in the browser.
 This can be run using `npm run preview`.
 This is currently just experimental, but I may find some use for it in the future.

+### Quick dev + inline TikZ test (PowerShell)

+On Windows or PowerShell, run the helper script to check deps, build/package, install the extension, and open a sample `.tex` file ready for inline TikZ testing:

+- `pwsh scripts/dev-check-and-run.ps1`

+Options:
+- `-SkipInstall` to skip `npm ci`
+- `-SkipPackage` to build without packaging (not recommended if you want to install into VS Code)
+- `-InstallLaTeXWorkshop` to ensure LaTeX Workshop is installed
+- `-VSCodeCmd path\to\code.cmd` to specify a custom VS Code CLI

+After launch, open `main.tex` and run the command “TikZiT: Open Inline TikZ Block” (Ctrl+Alt+I) to try the split-view editor.